 Error Metrics

-It’s vital everyone understands AIs are fallible, just like us.
+Everyone must understand AIs are fallible, just like us.
 To measure this, Error Metrics are a mechanism for benchmarking how well an AI is performing.
 When you increase the Variance in an AI model, you also increase the errors.

 Fine Tuning